-We are drawn into the love at the heart of the Trinity through Baptism
+We are drawn into the love of the Trinity through Baptism

 by Fr.
 Tommy Lane